uberllama/api_presenter/README.md

 end
 ```

 When clients request posts (the primary collection), they may want any or all of the above data for those posts.
-The following optional querystring params are used by the supplied controller concern's `present` method:

-* `count` [Boolean] Pass true if you just want a count of the primary collection
-* `policies` [Boolean] Pass true if you want to resolve policies for the primary collection records
-* `include` [String, Array] A comma-delimited list or array of collection names to include with the primary collection

 ### 1. Create your Presenter